pivotal-cf/pcf-release-notes/p1-v1.1/mysqldev_rn.html.md

 * Requests to delete a service instance or binding now get a 200 response with an empty JSON body instead of a 204.
 * The broker now returns a clear error when there is no more capacity for additional instances during a provision request.
-The response has status code 507 and the user-facing error message is "Service plan capacity has been reached."
+The response has status code `507`.
+The user-facing error message is "Service plan capacity has been reached."

 ## The following components will be re-deployed: